glueckpress/stringintelligenz/README-en.md

 # Stringintelligenz
-Gender-sensitive language for WordPress in German
+Inclusive WordPress localization

-**Stringintelligenz** is a feature project that aims to bring gender-sensitive language to German WordPress locales.
+**Stringintelligenz** is a feature project that aims to bring inclusive language to WordPress locales.

-#### Case
+#### Example case: German
 German has three genders: masculine, feminine and neuter.
 Word endings often reveal grammatical gender—particularly for individuals, groups of individuals, job descriptions and the like:

 ```